This prepaid debit card is an alternative to “no credit” credit cards.

 Mango Money MasterCard Prepaid Card Review

 So what’s so great about a prepaid debit card?
-You can load up a prepaid debit card with money, then use it like a traditional debit card.
+You can load up this type of card with money, then use it at the cash register or in lieu of cash.
 With this card, you can make purchases at the grocery store, dine at your favorite restaurant, or order online, just like with a credit card.
 A Mango card can be used in a variety of places like you would your checkbook, but you aren’t required to have a bank account to use it (which is a plus for some folks).
 And since the Mango card is a MasterCard brand debit card, it will be accepted wherever you see the MasterCard logo.

 While you can use it like a credit card, it isn’t one.
 Because it’s a debit card and the money for your purchases is deducted at the time of sale, you don’t have to stew over high interest rates or worry about late payments to the bank.